cannonbeach/ott-packager/README.md

 ## Current Status

+(04/15/19) Another short update

+- Started to build a web application based on NodeJS for status, control and provisioning.
+I pushed up the start of it but the web application is not useful yet.
+I would like to include this as part of the v1.0 release if possible since I think it'll be a very useful feature.
+I'll post some screen shots and how to run it once I get the basic functionality in place.

 (03/14/19) Short update on things

 - Added initial framework for webvtt caption decoding (creating the small .vtt files now) - (--webvtt)